 Analyzing Electric Utility Data

 Electricity use profiles from different facilities can have different shapes based on the type of heating (electric or gas) and cooling equipment (if any), and other electric loads such as computers, pumps and dryers.

-Variable loads is the demand for electricity that fluctuates over time, such as weather-related heating and cooling loads.
+Variable load is the demand for electricity that fluctuates over time, such as weather-related heating and cooling loads.
 Variable loads also include equipment that is not part of the facility's normal operations (such as electric kilns) and seasonal loads (like stadium lighting).You can determine areas of potential savings by graphically displaying monthly electric consumption and electric demand profiles.

 Base or basic charges refer to a minimum cost of service charged for each utility meter.
 A commercial base charge can range from less than $5 to over $100 per month.
 The base charge could become important for services that are not used for several consecutive months, such as field lighting or irrigation pumping.
 It may be cost-effective to cancel service to save the base charge during the months of non-use.
 However, the reactivation charge must also be considered.